Jennifer Ngadiuba: Career and research

-As of March 2025, Ngadiuba has over 1000 publications and has been cited over 140,000 time.
+As of March 2025, Ngadiuba has over 1000 publications and has been cited over 140,000 times.

 Personal life

 During the COVID-19 pandemic, Ngadiuba worked from home with her husband, also a particle physicist.
 The pandemic delayed her visiting CERN following her appointment as a Caltech fellow.

 Awards

 In 2024, Ngadiuba was awarded the 2024 Early Career Scientist Prize in Particle Physics by the International Union of Pure and Applied Physics at the International Conference on High Energy Physics in Prague.

 In 2023, Ngadiuba’s work in AI applications to CMS physics earned her the United States Department of Energy AI4HEP award.